 The debate regarding embryonic stem cells has been focused on the harvesting of the cells.
 A fertilized embryonic egg is allowed to mature until it formed blastocysts.
 These blastocysts contain the newly formed stem cells.
 When these stem cells are removed, the embryo is destroyed.
 If skin cells can be successfully converted to stem cells, this could negate the ethical questions of the use of embryonic stem cells and produce a large amount of readily available stem cells for research.

 Caution must be taken with this new technology.
-For example, one of the genes that is used to unprogram the skin cells is carcinogenic (cancer causing).
+For example, one of the genes used to unprogram the skin cells is carcinogenic (cancer-causing).

 Research must also be done to verify that these reprogrammed cells don’t have subtle differences between themselves and true embryonic stem cells.

-Although the ability to “unprogram” skin cells to form plui-potent stem cells is a significant breakthrough, it is important to stress that this is still a research tool and it will take quite some time before it is know if these cells can truly substitute for stem cells in the treatment of disease.
+Although the ability to “unprogram” skin cells to form pluripotent stem cells is a significant breakthrough, it is important to stress that this is still a research tool and it will take quite some time before it is known if these cells can truly substitute for stem cells in the treatment of disease.